 I don't think this was an especially bad fight, but it had the misfortune of being placed on a fight card with an absurd finishing rate.

 Bryan Barbarena def.
-Jake Ellenberger by Technical Knock Out @ 2:26 of Round 1
+Jake Ellenberger by TKO @ 2:26 of Round 1

 This fight was just sad; I have no idea why the UFC booked Ellenberger again — let alone in his hometown.
 Bryan Barbarena took control of the fight immediately, showing little-to-no respect for his opponent.
 Barbarena was able to swarm on Jake with punches, knocking him down twice before putting him away with undefended strikes in yet another lamentable showing for Ellenberger.